a-sinclaire/ameliasweep/README.md

 ```
 You can use `CTRL+C` to exit this script.

-#### Mouse:
+### Mouse:
 There is currently mouse support for opening cells and flagging cells.

 A list of available `curses` MouseCodes can be found at the bottom of this `README.md`.

+## Look Customization:
+### Symbols:
+In the configuration file there is a section labeled `symbols` under `look` which allows you to change the default symbols used in the program.
+This will allow you a high level of customization.

 ### Colors:
-In the configuration file there is a section labeled `colors` which allows you to change the default colors used in the program.
+In the configuration file there is a section labeled `colors` under `look` which allows you to change the default colors used in the program.

 If your terminal does not support color then these values do not matter.